 Since Fannie Mae guidelines allow a 75 percent loan-to-value refinance, theoretically an investor could buy a home for $100,000 and get a loan with a hard money lender for $100,000 plus $30,000 in repairs for a total loan amount of $130,000.
 The investor could refinance the home for as much as 75 percent of a new appraisal.
 If the appraisal came in at $180,000, then 75 percent loan-to-value would allow a refinance of $135,000.
 Fannie will not allow a cash out refinance, but the investor could refinance the full $130,000 loan amount.
 This strategy can be costly due to hard money fees, but it allows the investor to refinance the entire purchase price and repairs!

 This strategy can also be very risky, because you are depending on a high appraisal to get your money out.
 Most hard money loans are only one year and you must pay off the loan after that year.
 Refinance appraisals are not always as high as we would like them to be.
 Make sure you have an exit strategy if the appraisal comes in lower than you expect.
-Here is an article with more information on hard money lenders.
+Here is an article with more information on this strategy.

 For more information on investing in rentals and flips with little money down, check out my book: Build a Rental Property Empire: The nonsense book on finding deals, financing the right way, and managing wisely.
-The book is 346 pages long, comes in paperback or as an eBook, and is an Amazon best seller.
+The book is 346 pages long, comes in paperback, as an audiobook, or as an eBook, and is an Amazon best seller.

 How to buy with no money down using private money